 WORKING FROM HOME

-For the health and safety of the University, Northeastern has implemented temporary guidelines for most employees to work remotely, effective Wednesday, March 18, through at least May 30.
+For the health and safety of the University, Northeastern has implemented temporary guidelines for most employees to work remotely.

 The University's Spring Break, which started on March 16, was extended a second week through March 29.
 During this time, faculty were asked to develop alternate modes of course delivery, as appropriate, to replace face-to-face instruction.

-All events that are scheduled to take place through May 30 at the University are canceled.
+All events that are scheduled to take place through at least Aug.
+23 at the University are canceled.

 All University-sponsored domestic and international travel by students, faculty and staff is suspended until further notice.
 Additionally, all Summer 2020 Study Abroad programs and international trips are canceled.

-All University locations, including El Centro, Carruthers Center and CCAS, are in the process of being deep cleaned.
+All University locations, including El Centro, the Jacob H. Carruthers Center for Inner City Studies and CCAS, are receiving additional cleaning.
 Northeastern is employing measures such as disinfection of high-touch surfaces and common areas, such as classrooms, washrooms, stairwells and gathering spaces.

 COVID-19 Task Force